fullakingi/just-the-docs/docs/about.md

 - <strong>Thrive:</strong> We explore ways to enhance resilience within our whānau, hapu and iwi and unlock new potential according to haukāinga priorities.
 <br>

-### Ka ora pea i a koe, ka ora koe i au.
+### "Ka ora pea i a koe, ka ora koe i au."

-_Perhaps I survive because of you and you survive because of me._
+_Perhaps I survive because of you and you survive because of me._*
 <br>
 Te Pūtahi - The Nexus aims to: